 C.A.S. in School District Business Leadership

-As a graduate of the Certificate of Advanced Study in School District Business Leadership (SDBL) program, you will have met all the requirements to receive New York State certification as a School District Business Leader, as well as the professional preparation standards for school business management of the national Association of School Business Officials (ASBO).
+Graduates meet the requirements for New York State certification as a School District Business Leader and the professional preparation standards for school business management of the Association of School Business Officials (ASBO).

-School district business leaders are typically the chief financial officer of school districts and manage a broad range of non-instructional functions, such as budgeting and finance, information technology, procurement, human resource management and labor negotiations, facilities management, food service and transportation.
-The SDBL program provides candidates with state-of-the-art preparation in the organization, leadership, and management of all these functions.
+School district business leaders are typically the Chief Financial Officer of a school district and may manage budgeting and finance, information technology, procurement, human resource management and labor negotiations, facilities management, food service and transportation, and other non-instructional district functions.
 The program also provides candidates a general background in educational leadership and administration so they can support other school district leaders and personnel in providing an environment in which all children can thrive and reach high levels of academic achievement.

 Program Overview and Requirements